 These are great because they can have a lot of uses for camping outside of coffee storage since they’re made to hold liquids and can stand both very cold and very hot temperatures.
 You could theoretically use these to cook something.
 Where coffee is concerned, though, they provide a great airtight environment.
 A lot of people report having trouble opening and closing the seal, which is to be expected since the closure is essentially a zipper in silicone.
 But however hard it is to close, it’s at least one indication of how tightly sealed it gets.

 These will be slightly heavier and larger all around than your average coffee storage bag.
 You could almost store all your coffee in whole with the bag you bought it in and throw in a scoop for good measure.
 So while it is the bulkiest bag option on here, it’s also the largest, and most versatile.

 It’s ugly, it’s clear plastic, people will think you’re kind of ghetto, but it works.
 Get all the fancy valve bags you want.
 You will not find a cheaper solution with a decent sealing ability than Ziploc bags.
 You can get hundreds of them for less than what your coffee costs, they’re almost weightless, and all you have to do is make sure you squeeze as much air out as possible before you finish sealing it up.
 There is a trick to be learned in getting these bags as airless as possible, but once you get it down, the sky (or the backpack, really) is the limit in terms of storing coffee for camping and backpacking.

-Just remember that it these need to stay deep in your pack or ice chests so that light isn’t getting at the bag when you aren’t using it.
+Just remember that these need to stay deep in your pack or ice chest so that light isn’t getting at the bag when you aren’t using it.

 Pros: Tougher and better at sealing.